cse-sim/cse/doc/src/docs/input-structure.md

             sfArea = 8 * 30;                      // area of each wall is different
             sfAdjZn = "East";                     // zone on other side of wall

 Any differences from the type, and any required information not given in the type, must then be specified.
-Any member specified in the type may be respecified in the object unless FROZEN (see [this section][freeze]) in the type (normally, a duplicate specification for a member results in an error message).
+Any member specified in the type may be respecified in the object unless FROZEN (see [this section](#freeze)) in the type (normally, a duplicate specification for a member results in an error message).

 #### DEFTYPE

 DEFTYPE is used to begin defining a TYPE for a class.
 When a TYPE is created, no object is created; rather, a partial or complete object description is stored for later use with DEFTYPE.
 TYPES facilitate creating multiple similar objects, as well as storing commonly used descriptions in a file to be \#included in several different files, or to be altered for multiple runs in comparative studies without changing the including files.
 Example (boldface for emphasis only):

 <!-- this works: tested 7-92 -->
         DEFTYPE SURFACE "BaseWall"                // common characteristics of all walls sfType = WALL;                        // walls are walls, so say it once sfTilt = 90;                          // all our walls are vertical;